haaklina/Final-Project/README.md

 ![image](https://github.com/user-attachments/assets/4410815f-e140-40c6-93c4-42c06b167f38)

 Figure 1.
-Box plots displays the interquartile range (middle 50% of the data).
+Box plots display the interquartile range (middle 50% of the data).
 Line in the box (Median): The median light organ complexity score for each clade.
 Whiskers extends to the minimum and maximum scores, excluding outliers.

 Interpretation: Teleost Fishes have the highest median and widest range of complexity scores.
 It represents greater diversity in their light organ morphology.
 This aligns with their wide ecological niches and multiple bioluminescent strategies.
 Cephalopods (e.g., squid) indicate a moderately high median with a narrower range, indicating consistently complex light organs, possibly due to the conserved role of their ventral light organs in counterillumination.
 Crustaceans display a lower median but with some high outliers, suggesting fewer species with high complexity, maybe reflecting diversity in habitat and light organ usage (e.g., ostracods vs. krill).
 Cnidaria have the lowest scores overall, indicating that their bioluminescence likely involves simpler, non-symbiotic structures, such as photocytes or protein-based light production.
 Ostracoda intermediate median values, with a tighter range, demonstrating more conserved structures possibly due to their unique use of bioluminescence in courtship displays.
 ## Interpretation of results: